danielstegink/HollowKnight.CharmPatch/README.md

 Longnail and Mark of Pride increase the range of Nail Arts.

+Quick Slash reduces the charge time of Nail Arts.

 Additionally, I added a compatibility patch so that TheMathGeek314's Unlimited Hiveblood mod heals Lifeblood Masks (including those not given by Joni's Blessing) in addition to regular ones.